Jwilso32/STM32-CAN-Enabled-Magnetic-Position-Sensing/MagPositionSensorDemo/CALIBRATION.md

 # Magnetic Gear Calibration

-The default calibration table is deliberately disabled.
+The default calibration table is deliberately disabled. <br>
 Uncalibrated firmware enters calibration mode automatically and does not issue P/R/N/D button edges.
 It still sends the keypad heartbeat with active-button code `00`.

 ## First assembled-board workflow